-Iceland has through the EEA Agreement implemented directive 85/337/EEC (now directive 2011/92/EU) on Environmental Impact Assessment (EIA) by Act No 106/2000 on Environmental Impact Assessment.
 According to the act all projects listed in Annex I of the Directive are subject to an EIA and all projects listed in Annex II of the Directive must be screened in order to determine whether they should be subject to an EIA.
-Furthermore the Ministry has put forward a bill in the Parliament proposing that smaller projects that until now have not been subject to a screening process will become subject to screening as well.
 When a project is submitted for screening the necessary environmental information must be submitted in order for the National Planning Agency to be able to determine whether the project should be subject to an EIA or not.
 When a project is subject to an EIA detailed environmental information needs to be gathered and presented via the assessment report.